QRCS-CORP/CEX/docs/PRNG/CSR.md

-# cSHAKE based Random generator: CSR
+# cSHAKE based PRNG: CSR

 ## Description:
 An implementation of an cSHAKE based PRNG.